-To you I would say: Ask yourself why you’re saying that.
-Is it because you’re a “car guy (or girl)” and you value your car most out of all your possessions?
-Or is it because you’ve simply been conditioned by our culture, advertising, and car salespeople to think that you should buy a brand new car or that there’s nothing wrong with spending a year’s worth of paychecks on a car?
+To you, I would say ask yourself why you’re saying that.
+Is it because you’re a “car person” and you value your car most out of all your possessions?
+Or is it because you’ve simply been conditioned by our culture, advertising, and car salespeople to think that you should buy a brand-new car and there’s nothing wrong with spending a year’s worth of paychecks on a car?

 If it’s the former — that you love cars — cool.
-There’s nothing wrong with intentional spending when you’re conscious of it and make sacrifices in other areas.
-By intentional spending I mean spending money — maybe more than other people would think is sensible — on things that interest you.
+There’s nothing wrong with intentional spending on the things you value most.
+By “intentional spending,” I mean spending money — maybe more than other people would think is sensible — on things that interest you.

-If you’re not a car person, the takeaway is to think about why you think you need to spend so much on a car.
+If you’re not a car person, the takeaway is to think about why you think you should spend so much on a car.
 It’s easy to think that way, I know — I worked at a car dealership once.

-If someone walked and didn’t specify a budget, we’d sell them any car they wanted and only after the fact worry about whether they could afford it.
-And by “afford”, of course, I mean that they could get financing approved.
-In some cases I’m sure they sold cars that cost more than the customer earned in a year.
+If someone walked in and didn’t specify a budget, we’d sell them any car they wanted and only after the fact worry about whether they could afford it.
+And by “afford,” I mean that they could get financing approved.
+In some cases, I’m sure we sold cars that cost more than the customer earned in a year.

 We didn’t care about the car buyer’s actual income or budget; it wasn’t the dealer’s business.
-If a customer can’t afford a car, the bank send a repo man and gets its car back.
-The system looks out for everyone else but you.
-You can start by looking out for yourself by figuring out how much you should pay for a new car and sticking to your guns.
+If a customer can’t afford a car, the bank sends a repo man and gets the car back.
+The system looks out for everyone but you.
+Start looking out for yourself by figuring out how much you should pay for a new car and then stick to your guns.